danbunnell/pg-dev/README.md

   --password $DATABASE_PASSWORD
 ```

+For a GUI experience, use [pgAdmin](https://www.pgadmin.org/).

-## Backing up your data
+### Backing up your data

-After running Shorty DB, stop the container and back up a copy of your local `/data` folder.
-This volume is mounted to Shorty DB when spinning up a new container instance.
+By default, your database data will be persisted outside of the container service to the `./.volume` directory on the host.
+This volume is portable and can be backed up.
+By replacing this directory with a backup, you can reload the database from prior state.